 Preparations for leaving the public housing program.

 50058 End of Participation (EOP).
-In order for properties to be removed from IMS/PIC and for families to formally transition off of the public housing program, PHAs must submit a Form-50058 EOP for every resident at the Converting Project on or before the day before the effective date of the HAP contract.
+In order for properties to be removed from IMS/PIC and for families to formally transition off of the public housing program, PHAs must submit a Form-50058 EOP for every resident at the Converting Project on or before the day before the effective date of the HAP Contract.
 The EOP may be created by a PHA’s software or using Family Reporting Software (FRS) and uploaded to IMS/PIC, or the PHA may submit an on-line EOP.
-Failure to do so may result in delays in HAP payments to the Converted Project.
+Failure to do so may result in delays in HAP payments to the Covered Project.

 Leases.
-PHAs must provide residents with notification of public housing lease termination in accordance with 24 CFR 966.4(l)(3)
+PHAs must provide residents with notification of public housing lease termination in accordance with 24 CFR § 966.4(l)(3) and in accordance with local law, and shall enter into new Section 8 leases effective as of the effective date of the HAP Contract.

 Use of Capital Funds or Operating Reserves in the Development Budget.
 All Capital Funds, including RHF and DDTF, or Operating Reserves that have been approved in the Financing Plan must be drawn down at closing and placed in an escrow account.
 If there is new debt being placed on the Covered Project, these funds can be held by the lender.
-If no new debt will be utilized, the PHA must place the funds in a separate bank account covered under a General Depository Agreement.
+If no new debt will be utilized, the PHA must place the funds in a separate bank account.

 Preparations for Entering PBV or PBRA.
-PHAs should be aware that many tasks must be undertaken well in advance of closing (e.g. preparation of new leases).
+PHAs should be aware that many tasks must be undertaken well in advance of closing (e.g., preparation of new leases).

 Funding Upon Closing.
-For the remainder of the first Calendar Year in which a HAP contract is effective, Operating Funds and Capital Funds will be obligated to the PHA for the Covered Project at the level of public housing subsidy available to that project in that fiscal year regardless of the initial contract rent amount or OCAF.
-Operating Fund and Capital Fund amounts will be moved into specific RAD Budget Line Items (BLIs) in LOCCS.
+The HAP Contract becomes effective on the first day of either of the two months following closing, at the Project Owner’s discretion.
+For the remainder of the first Calendar Year in which a HAP Contract is effective (the “year of conversion”), Operating Funds and Capital Funds will be obligated to the PHA for the Covered Project at the level of public housing subsidy which that project is eligible to receive regardless of the initial contract rent amount or OCAF.

 Operating Fund.